boostercloud/docs-site/source/includes/_configuration-and-environments.md

   config.provider = Provider
 })
 ```
-You configure your application by calling to the `Booster.configure()` method.
+You configure your application by doing a call to the `Booster.configure()` method.
-There are no restrictions about where you should do this call, but the convention is to have your configuration files in the `src/config` folder.
+There are no restrictions about where you should do this call, but the convention is to do it in your configuration files
-If you used the project generator (`boost new:project <project-name>`), this is where the config files are by default.
+located in the `src/config` folder.
+If you used the project generator (`boost new:project <project-name>`), this is
+where the config files are by default.

 The following is the list of the fields you can configure: